Instructions for Authors

-The entire text must be provided as a double-spaced Word file and all pages numbered consecutively.
+The entire text, including tables, must be provided as a double-spaced Word file and all pages numbered consecutively.
 Cite any graphic elements (tables, figures, algorithms, appendix) consecutively in the text, but place actual tables/figures at the end of the article, after the references.
-Try to limit the length of the text to 3500 words (excluding abstract, references, tables, and figures).
+Limit the length of the text to 3500 words (excluding abstract, references, and figures).

 The conclusion is not a summary of the article.
 Rather, it should add something new to the article, a point of view or comments related to the rationale for the article and what the article adds to the literature.

 Maximum of 5 tables and figures combined.
 Cite all figures, tables, algorithms, and other graphics in the text, but place the graphic elements at the end of the article, after the references.
 Type all tables and all figure heads and captions in the Word document.

-Use most up-to-date, post-1990, primary sources only, cited consecutively in the text (as superscript numbers), then place each complete reference at the end of the article under heading “References.”
+Use most up-to-date, post-2000, primary sources only, cited consecutively in the text (as superscript numbers), then place each complete reference at the end of the article under heading “References.”
 Avoid automatic numbering of references or footnote/endnote features.
 Try to limit the number of references to 35.
 Authors must provide the references with the article to enable the editors to verify all information cited.

 Use citation format according to the AMA Manual of Style.1